 Flights to Kefalonia

 CV Travel can also provide other flights from Gatwick and regional airports within the UK.
-It is recommended that flights are booked as early possible as flight availability to Kefalonia is limited.
-Please ask your Travel Expert for details.
+Please ask your consultant for details.